FreemanLX/IntegrateOS/README.md

  	At least 1 GB RAM (32 BITS) and 2 GB RAM (64 BITS)\
  	At least 100 MB space for both.

-If you don't have Powershell 5+ you have the link below:\
+If you don't have Powershell 5+ you have the link below to download:\
  https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7

  PS: You need Windows 7+ to work